Comparison4 min read

 Range reality

-VW bundles three years (recently extended) of complimentary 30-minute DC fast charging sessions on the Electrify America network.
-On a road trip, that's a real dollar value — a 30-minute DC session at Electrify America currently costs roughly class="relative z-10"2–18 depending on state.
-VW drivers also get access to Plug and Charge, which authenticates automatically when the cable is plugged in.
+VW bundles three years of complimentary 30-minute DC sessions on Electrify America.
+On a road trip that's a real dollar value — a 30-minute EA session currently runs roughly class="relative z-10"2–18 depending on state — and VW drivers get Plug and Charge, which authenticates automatically when you plug in.

-The Equinox EV does not include any complimentary charging.
-It charges at 150 kW DC peak (vs ID.4's 135 kW), but peak charging rate matters less than network availability.
-Electrify America has expanded coverage significantly; GM's Ultium Charge 360 partners with multiple networks for in-app routing.
-Neither has the seamless experience of Tesla's Supercharger network, but both are usable for road trips with planning.
+The Equinox EV includes no complimentary charging.
+It charges at 150 kW DC peak (vs the ID.4's 135 kW), but peak rate matters less than network availability.
+EA has expanded a lot; GM's Ultium Charge 360 partners with multiple networks for in-app routing.
+Neither matches Tesla's Supercharger experience, but both are usable for road trips with a little planning.

-Bottom line: EA charging perk has real value but Electrify America reliability has historically been spotty.
-Don't pay $6,000 extra just for the charging perk.
+Bottom line: the EA perk has real value, but EA reliability has historically been spotty.
+I wouldn't pay $6,000 extra just for the charging.

 Interior and tech

-The 2026 ID.4 interior is a meaningful improvement over the original 2021–2022 cars.
-A 12.9-inch touchscreen now comes standard on most trims, haptic touch controls are gone on updated models, and the software feels more polished.
-However, the ID.4 still requires digging into menus for basic functions — climate and volume aren't physical knobs.
+The 2026 ID.4 interior is a meaningful improvement over the original — a standard 12.9-inch touchscreen on most trims, the maddening haptic controls gone on updated models, and more polished software.
+It still buries climate and volume in menus rather than giving you physical knobs, which annoys me.

-The Equinox EV runs Google built-in — Android Auto is embedded at the OS level with Google Maps, Google Assistant, and Google Play.
-It's the better tech stack for most buyers, especially Android phone owners.
-Apple CarPlay is also wired on 1LT and wireless on higher trims.
-The 11-inch infotainment screen is slightly smaller but more intuitive.
+The Equinox EV runs Google built-in — Android Auto embedded at the OS level with Google Maps, Assistant, and Play.
+For most buyers, especially Android owners, it's the better tech stack, and CarPlay is wired on 1LT and wireless higher up.
+The 11-inch screen is a touch smaller but more intuitive.
+Cargo: the Equinox EV's 57.5 cu ft behind the seats is competitive, but the ID.4's 64.2 is notably larger — a real edge for families.

 Cost of ownership